bayyatej/LiveSubs/README.md

 # LiveSubs
-LiveSubs is a video chat web application that utilizes real-time translations to improve communication between multiple cultures.
+LiveSubs is a video chat web application that utilizes real-time translation captioning to improve communication between multiple cultures.

-This was created during the SpartaHacks V hackathon (January 19th 2019 to January 21st 2019).
+This was created during the 36-hour hackathon, SpartaHacks V.

 # Libraries Used
 - Node.js